pratyush-1327/krishiai/README.md

-# FinAi - AI Financial Advisor
+# krishiai - AI Financial Advisor

-FinAi is a Flutter application that serves as your personal AI financial advisor.
+krishiai is a Flutter application that serves as your personal AI financial advisor.
 It provides insightful short stories on various financial topics and an AI-powered chatbot to answer your financial questions.

 ## Features